ahermanto47/nodejs-express-exercise/README.md

   });
 ```

 > As shown above, the annotation represents one operation for one path in OpeAPI V3 schema, and the function underneath that annotation is what got assigned to that operation.
-This particular call we secure the this route by using `[jwt.verifyToken]` that will check if the request has valid authorization token.
+This particular call we secure the route by using `[jwt.verifyToken]` code.
+This particular code will check if the request has valid authorization token.
 See snippet from `common-jwt-mod/index.js` below;

 ```
     verifyToken: function (req, res, next) {